 At the inaugural roundtable on October 26, 2018, the Millstein Center convened 30 participants from academia, regulatory agencies, and private equity and venture capital firms to formulate the initial research agenda.
 (See the day’s agenda here.)

-The Millstein Center’s February 2019 white paper, Private Ownership at a Public Crossroads: Studying the Rapidly Evolving World of Corporate Ownership, outlines the path forward following the initial round-table and identifies the following topics for further research:
+The Millstein Center’s February 2019 white paper, Private Ownership at a Public Crossroads: Studying the Rapidly Evolving World of Corporate Ownership, outlines the path forward following the initial round-table and identifies topics for further research.